GEEGABYTE1/Data_Strcuture_SearchEngine/README.md

 - `Hash Map`: Views the Hash Map Structure in Python
 - `Binary Search Tree`: Views the Binary Search Tree in Python
 - `MaxHeap`: Views the basic Max Heap
-- `Min Heap`: Views the basic Min Heap
+- `MinHeap`: Views the basic Min Heap

 # More Information